Ruthless New Zealand hammer Ireland in first Test

 |Tries: Earls, Ringrose, Aki Cons: Carbery 2

-New Zealand emphatically preserved their remarkable record at Eden Park with a six-try win over Ireland to take a 1-0 series lead.
+New Zealand emphatically preserved their remarkable 28-year unbeaten run at Eden Park with a six-try win over Ireland to take a 1-0 series lead.

 The All Blacks scored four tries in 17 first-half minutes in response to Keith Earls' score to extend their winning run at the Auckland venue to 47 Tests.